uliwitness/TransitionTestApp/README.md

 Instead of the "subviews" keys, there may be others, which might work in other cases where you aren't adding/removing views.

-# LICENSE

-This code is in the public domain.
-It's an example, intended for people to learn from.
-If your country does not allow explicitly placing things in the public domain, I hereby give a non-exclusive right to license and sub-license this code, in full or in part, in perpetuity.